afflato/system/README.md

-my system designs for UI and be.
+my system designs for UI and BE.